hashgraph/hedera-cli/README.md

 ```

 #### Delete Account
+Cli will prompt for key of account that is set for deletion.
+Only the account for deletion can sign the transaction.
 ```bash
 # Deletes an account from Hedera, and transfers the remaining funds from the deleted account to the new account
 account delete -o 0.0.1001 -n 0.0.1002